-2 CHAMBER FEATURES
+2. CHAMBER FEATURES

-2.1 Configurations
+2.1 GEN1000 Configurations

-The base GEN1000 chamber can be fitted with any of the following specially configured kits and each kit is also available with an LED lighting option:
+The 27.6ft (781L) base GEN1000 chamber can be fitted with any of the following specially configured kits and each kit is also available with an LED lighting:

 - The Short Plant (SH) kit is a two-tier, or an SH-XTIER three-tier configuration, that uses horizontal airflow over multiple shelves optimizing the growth area for shorter plants, like Arabidopsis.
-Ideal for research in propagation, genetics, physiology, and other moderate light experiments. - The Tall Plant (TA) kit is a single-tier configuration that provides upward airflow, maximum growth height, and light intensity for taller plants such as cereal crops, horticultural plants, and silviculture. - The Tissue Culture (TC) kit is a four-tier configuration that uses low light to maximize space.
-It also provides upward airflow minimizing condensation in petri dishes and jars used in propagation and genetics experiments. - The Incubator (IN) kit is a four-tier configuration that uses horizontal airflow and low light levels optimizing the incubation of plantlets and insects.
+Ideal for research in propagation, genetics, physiology, and other moderate light experiments. - The Incubator (IN) kit is a four-tier configuration that uses horizontal airflow and low light levels optimizing the incubation of plantlets and insects. - The Tall Plant (TA) kit is a single-tier configuration that provides upward airflow, maximum growth height, and light intensity for taller plants such as cereal crops, horticultural plants, and silviculture. - The Tissue Culture (TC) kit is a four-tier configuration that uses low light to maximize space.
+It also provides upward airflow minimizing condensation in petri dishes and jars used in propagation and genetics experiments.